Performing Point-in-Polygon Joins for Store Catchments

 Downstream Integration & Automation Triggers

-To operationalize this process, embed the join routine in a scheduled orchestration framework (e.g., Apache Airflow, Prefect, or GitHub Actions).
-Configure the following automation triggers and validation gates:
+To operationalize this process, embed the join routine in a scheduled orchestration framework (Apache Airflow, Prefect, or GitHub Actions) with the following automation triggers and validation gates:

 - Performance Monitoring: Log spatial index build times and join execution duration.
 Degradation beyond baseline indicates dataset bloat or missing spatial indexing.